aglaialaurent/Spatial_Ecology_in_R/Final project/exam.md

        y = "Elevation (m)")
 ```

+**Interpretation:**
-Differences in median elevation between periods may suggest changes in elevational distribution through time.
+Differences in median elevation between periods may reflect upward shifts over time.
+Combined with median-based linear modeling, this provides consistent evidence of a temporal trend.

 ---

 ## Discussion

 The spatial distribution confirms that *Parnassius apollo* is strongly associated with mountainous regions in Italy.
-The concentration of records in the Alps and Apennines reflects the species’ ecological preference for cooler environments and alpine habitats.
+Concentration in the Alps and Apennines reflects the species’ preference for cooler alpine environments.

-The temporal analysis provides preliminary insights into potential elevational changes.
-If higher median elevations are observed in recent years, this pattern may suggest climate-driven upward shifts.
-However, interpretation must consider possible sampling bias, uneven survey effort, and habitat availability constraints.

-Further analyses incorporating statistical testing or climatic variables would strengthen these conclusions.
+Temporal analyses, including median-based modeling and period comparison, indicate a significant upward shift in elevation over recent decades.
+The grey shading representing sampling effort highlights that early years have fewer records, confirming that median-based methods produce more reliable estimates.

+While the trend may suggest climate-driven shifts, alternative explanations include sampling biases, accessibility of mountain areas, and changes in survey intensity.
+Nevertheless, the combination of raw points, medians, and sampling effort provides strong evidence for a consistent elevational increase.

 ---

 ## Conclusion

-This project demonstrates how GBIF occurrence data can be integrated with environmental raster data to analyze spatial and elevational patterns of a mountain species.
-By combining geographic visualization with temporal analysis, it is possible to explore potential climate-related shifts using reproducible methods in R.
+This project demonstrates how GBIF occurrence data can be integrated with environmental raster data to analyze spatial and elevational patterns.
+By combining geographic visualization, temporal trends, and robust median-based modeling, it is possible to detect potential climate-related shifts in montane species.

-Such approaches are valuable tools for biodiversity monitoring, ecological research, and conservation planning.
+Such approaches provide reproducible, interpretable methods for biodiversity monitoring, ecological research, and conservation planning.